 - (a) Investments (Level 1).
 Investment securities traded on security exchanges are valued at closing market prices on the date closest to December 31 (Level 1). - (b) Contributions and other receivables (Level 3).
-Contributions receivable are valued based on unobservable inputs that are developed based on the best information available in the circumstances.
-Contributions receivable are not measured at fair value on a recurring basis subsequent to initial recognition.
+Contributions receivable are valued based on unobservable inputs that are developed based on the best information available in the circumstances including expected investment returns, collection period, etc. Contributions receivable are not measured at fair value on a recurring basis subsequent to initial recognition.